 While mortgages could make neighborhoods safer, it does not necessarily imply that all residents will benefit from such improvements due to gentrification.
-An increase in mortgages related to a housing boom could cause property price and rent increases and displace long-term, low-income, minority prevalent residents, leading to new tenants with a higher socioeconomic background.
-Specifically, homeowners facing liquidity constraints could face problems paying a higher property tax, forcing them to liquidate their housing wealth and move to a different place.
-Renters may find it too expensive to pay higher prices, forcing them to move out.
-Although evidence suggests that homeowners' out-migration may not happen when accompanied by tax relief programs targeting this group (Ding et al., 2020) and there is disagreement on whether gentrification induces displacement, it is still a concern in assessing neighborhood changes (Zuk et al., 2018).
+An increase in mortgages related to a housing boom could cause property price and rent increases and displace long-term, low-income, minority-prevalent residents, leading to new tenants with a higher socioeconomic background.
+Homeowners facing liquidity constraints could face problems paying a higher property tax, forcing them to liquidate their housing wealth and move to a different place.
+Renters may find it too expensive to pay higher prices, forcing them to also move out.
+Although homeowners' out-migration may not happen when accompanied by targeted tax relief programs (Ding et al., 2020) and there is disagreement on whether gentrification induces displacement, it is still a concern in assessing neighborhood changes (Zuk et al., 2018).
 From a criminological perspective, studies point toward a negative relationship between crime and gentrification (MacDonald and Stokes, 2020; Papachristos et al., 2011).
 Accordingly, identifying who benefits from an increase in mortgages and neighborhood revitalization is still an open research question.

 The previous mechanisms relating mortgages to crime imply improvements in public safety.
 However, the opposite effect may happen to the extent that loans encourage opportunities for crime.
 Mortgages can be used for property improvements, and while some renovations are unlikely to be visible to outsiders, other changes signaling the availability of high-value goods could attract potential offenders and cause crime increases.
 This situation is plausible as evidence suggests that criminals respond to higher prices on goods (Draca et al., 2019).
 Furthermore, people can also apply for mortgages to refinance an original loan with new conditions, such as longer time terms or lower interest rates, translating into smaller monthly payments, freeing money to be spent on other activities.
-While this liquidity increase will imply fewer incentives to commit crimes among those benefiting from the mortgage refinance, particularly for those living paycheck to paycheck (Foley, 2011), it could increase crime opportunities to the extent that homeowners become a potential target as they increase their spending patters.
-Furthermore, neighborhood revitalization should not mechanically translate to fewer crimes across the board.
-Some crimes, like auto theft are pro-cyclical so that they increase as the local economic activity improves (Bushway et al., 2012; Cook and Zarkin, 1985).
-Finally, mortgage indebtedness could also bring psychological distress-driven by fears of being unable to keep up the mortgage payments or cash constraints-relative to owning a home without a mortgage, particularly during difficult economic periods (Cairney and Boyle, 2004).
+This cash liquidity increase would imply fewer incentives to commit crimes, particularly for those living paycheck to paycheck (Foley, 2011).
+However, it could increase crime opportunities to the extent that homeowners become a potential target as they increase their spending patterns.

+Neighborhood revitalization may not mechanically translate to fewer crimes across the board.
+Some crimes, like auto theft, are pro-cyclical so that they increase as the local economic activity improves (Bushway et al., 2012; Cook and Zarkin, 1985).
+Finally, mortgage indebtedness could also bring psychological distress -driven by fears of being unable to keep up the mortgage payments or cash constraints- relative to owning a home without a mortgage, particularly during difficult economic periods (Cairney and Boyle, 2004).
 This additional psychological burden could lead to more antisocial and criminal behaviors due to the negative stimuli and a mismatch between available means and aspirational goals (Agnew, 1992; Merton, 1938).